-RS-232 Connector (COM1 or COM3)
+Scanner Serial Connector (COM1)

-When present, the serial connector, labeled "RS-232", (configured as COM3) is industry-standard RS-232.
+The serial connector, labeled "SCANNER", (configured as COM1) is industry-standard RS-232.
 The connector includes a PC/AT standard 9-pin "D" male connector.
-By default, Pin 9 to provide RI.
-Pin 9 may also be configured to supply +5 VDC at 0.4A (max) for an external bar code scanner.
+By default, Pin 9 is configured to supply +5 VDC at 0.4A (max) for an external bar code scanner.
+Pin 9 may also be configured to provide RI.
 Refer to Chapter 4, "Scanner", section titled "Serial Port Pin 9" for more information on configuring Pin 9.